 Proxy Status This command displays the site's status in the page's main area.
 Log Viewer You can view the ProxyServer-prefs.log file in the Dashboard.

-Proxy

-Start Proxy This starts WANdisco at this site.
+Proxy Start Proxy This starts WANdisco at this site.

-Stop Proxy

-Stop this proxy only

-This stops WANdisco at this site.
-See 6.1.1, Temporarily Disabling CVS Access at Selected Sites.

-Synchronized stop of all proxies
+Start Proxy This stans wandisco at this site.
+Stop Proxy Stop this proxy only This stops WANdisco at this site.
+See 6.1.1, Temporarily Dis- abling CVS Access at Selected Sites.
+Synchronized stop of a II proxies